zdravkov/kendo-docs/getting-started/framework/draganddrop/overview.md

 ## DropTarget

-DropTarget widget creates from any DOM element a target for draggable elements.
+The DropTarget widget marks a DOM element as a drop target for a draggable widget.

 ### Initialization